PhinehasBerko/git-like-pro/README.md

 There is a local copy of the repo for every developer on their computers.
 They can make whatever changes they want and commit without affecting the remote repo.
 They first commit in their local repo and then push the changes to the remote repo.
 Furthermore, many of these systems deal pretty well with having several remote repositories they can work with, so you can collaborate with different groups of people in different ways simultaneously within the same project.
 This allows you to set up several types of workflows that aren’t possible in centralized systems, such as hierarchical models.

+## What is GIT?
+Git is a version control system that take track of file changes in a form of snapshots

+##  The Three States in GIT
+Git has three main states that your files can reside in: modified, staged, and committed

+• Modified means that you have changed the file but have not committed it to your database yet.

+• Staged means that you have marked a modified file in its current version to go into your next commit snapshot.

+• Committed means that the data is safely stored in your local database

+This leads us to the three main sections of a Git project: the working tree, the staging area, and the Git directory.

+## The three (3) main sections of a Git project:
+* The working tree is a single checkout of one version of the project.
+These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

+* The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+Its technical name in Git parlance is the “index”, but the phrase “staging area” works just as well.

+* The Git directory is where Git stores the metadata and object database for your project.
+This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

+### The basic Git workflow goes something like this:

+ 1. You modify files in your working tree.

+ 2. You selectively stage just those changes you want to be part of your next commit, which adds only those changes to the staging area.

+ 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.